The End of Suffering

 With enough mindfulness, we will be able to notice patterns in our sensation stream, and it appears like there is a force that seems to keep our attention fixated on a specific set of sensations and/or foment mental content in an effort to keep the pattern going.

 Recognise that no amount of moral reflection or rational investigation will make an iota of difference.
 Recognise that it’s just craving, and the content-of-craving doesn’t matter (equanimity).
 What does make a difference is to relax the tension and tightness (tranquility) already formed in hands and legs for creating that movement potential to go get the food.
 Relax that tension and tightness in the hands and legs.
 Relax the tension and tightness in the stomach.
-Relax the pull or tension found in the top of your head, notice how the mental-images and mental-talk around the food naturally drops.
+Relax the pull or tension found in the top of your head, and notice how the mental-images and mental-talk around the food naturally drops.
 Scan from the top of your head to the tip of your legs, drop any tension and tightness you notice along the way.
 In other words, relax the force of craving and clinging found in the body and mind.

 Next, bring up a smile.
 Watch as the grip of the force of craving has now released.
 That’s relief (joy).
 That’s nibhana.
 Smiling creates a wholesome state.
 As you enjoy that wholesome state, simply allow the mind to watch what the state feels like (investigation) and let go of any craving directed to that state.
 Allow the mind to naturally settle into that state (energy).